Skip to main content

 Legend

 • LTS: Long Term Support.
-LTS models offer guaranteed stability and extended support, ideal for critical applications.
+LTS models benefit from guaranteed stability and extended support, ideal for critical applications.

-• Recommended Migration: Model recommended to replace a deprecated model.
+• Recommended Migration: Model recommended to replace an end-of-life model.

-To track the lifecycle status in real time, visit: LLMaaS Status - Lifecycle
+To track the lifecycle status in real time, visit the page: LLMaaS Status - Lifecycle

 Deprecated Models

-The world of LLMs is evolving rapidly.
-To ensure our customers have access to the most advanced technologies, we regularly deprecate models that no longer meet current standards or are no longer in use.
+The world of LLMs is evolving very rapidly.
+To ensure our clients have access to the most cutting-edge technologies, we regularly deprecate models that no longer meet current standards or are no longer in use.
 The models listed below are no longer available on the public platform.
 However, they can be reactivated for specific projects upon request.

 ModelPhaseDeprecation Date